mruby/mruby/CONTRIBUTING.md

 recommended to keep your code as close as possible to the C99 standard (http://www.open-std.org/jtc1/sc22/WG14/www/docs/n1256.pdf).

-Although we target C99, we've heard some compilers in the embedded environment still requires declarations of local variables to be at the beginning of a scope.
-Until we confirm the situation has changed, we use the old-style variable declaration.

 Visual C++ is also an important target for mruby (supported version is 2013 or later).
 For this reason features that are not supported by Visual C++ may not be used (e.g. `%z` of `strftime()`).